pacmandan/web-games/guides/View.md

   use GamePlatform.PlayerComponent
 ```

-Beyond that, there are three functions to implement, each representing
+Beyond that and the LiveComponent functions, there are three unique functions
-the handling of incoming messages:
+to implement, each representing the handling of incoming messages:

 ### `handle_sync(socket, payload) :: {:ok, updated_socket}`
 This is called to handle `:sync` events from the server.
 After this message